Psychedelic Therapy & Mental Health

 The psychedelic effects associated with ketamine encourages a detachment from these thoughts processes— bringing forth a sense of intense and often overwhelming spiritual vulnerability for the patient.
 Therefore, an individual’s perception of pain may be significantly altered by ketamine because he or she is not experiencing typical, waking-reality thought processes but is instead experiencing unfamiliar, subconscious levels of thought.
 That is to say, these spiritual experiences are ordinarily invisible to us and are inaccessible using our normal states of consciousness (Strassman 54).
 Consequently, these spiritual-in-nature, ketamine variables may alter the patients’ response to various pain experiences, thus affecting their recovery options (Dedeli).

-“…we isolated and characterized molecules from the nematophagous fungus Pochonia chlamydosporia and tested these compounds on three nematodes: Caenorhabditis elegans; Ancylostoma ceylanicum; and Ascaris suum.”
+KETAMINE CAN BE PRODUCED BY POCHONIA CHLAMYDOSPORIA: AN OLD MOLECULE AND A NEW ANTHELMINTIC?
+(FERREIRA, ET AL, 2020) "…we isolated and characterized molecules from the nematophagous fungus Pochonia chlamydosporia and tested these compounds on three nematodes: Caenorhabditis elegans; Ancylostoma ceylanicum; and Ascaris suum.”

 “…WE FOUND A CLEAR INCREASE IN SIGNAL DIVERSITY FOR ALL THREE PSYCHEDELIC AGENTS AT THE GROUP LEVEL, WITH EFFECTS BEING STRONGEST FOR KET.
 THESE INCREASES WENT BEYOND THOSE EXPECTED FROM THE CHANGES TO THE FREQUENCY SPECTRUM.”